HandsOnDataViz/leaflet-maps-with-google-sheets/README.md

 - Leaflet Map https://ilyankou.github.io/leaflet-map-google-sheets/index.html
 - Google Sheet template https://docs.google.com/spreadsheets/d/1BaAENFyC4w78tiLAQ8UU0YD4DJwDiQnpUMTo6Pb_pSA/edit#gid=164271551

-## Create you own map
+## Create your own map

-Quick directions for now -- with illustrations to come soon

-Create and host your own map on the public web, add your point and/or polygon data, and customize its appearance.
+Design and host your own map on the public web, add your point and/or polygon data, and customize its appearance. *Quick directions for now -- with illustrations to come soon*

 These steps require that you sign up and log into a:
 - free GitHub account (https://github.com/) to edit two lines of open-source code
 - free Google Drive account (https://drive.google.com) to copy and edit the Google Sheets template

-#### Fork/copy this code repository and publish with GitHub Pages
+#### A) Fork/copy this code repository and publish with GitHub Pages
 - Click the Fork button, in the upper-right corner of this code repository, to create a copy of the code in your account.
 - Reminder to fix later: if you have already created a fork of this repo, for your second version you will need to (rename original? clone or download?)
 - Your new repository will have a web address in this format: https://github.com/USERNAME/leaflet-map-google-sheets